chrome99/My-First-Xna-Game/README.md

   <h1>My First XNA Game</h1>
 </div>

-This is a 2D action RPG built using XNA in Visual Studio 2013 with C#.
+This is a 2D action RPG built back in 2015, using XNA in Visual Studio 2013 with C#.
 The game features real-time combat, inventory, an interactive shop, and AI-driven enemy behavior.

 https://github.com/user-attachments/assets/c2721724-b415-4a91-8acc-b06932b081b7